 There is a reason why Mondolez—the makers of the Oreo cookie—chose those red swimmers as an Oreo filling.
 The company owns both brands!
-But the ‘reel’ story behind Swedish Fish is quite the catch.
+But the ‘reel’ story behind Swedish Fish (and those gorgeous red Swedish Fish colors) is quite the catch.
 And, in case you’re wondering, those fish really were hatched in Sweden.

 According to an article on Mental Floss, Swedish Fish were created by Malaco—a confectionary based in Sweden.
 Swedish Fish were considered a wine gum.
 Before you make bad “drink like a fish” jokes, rest assured that wine gums don’t really include any wine or alcohol.
 It’s just a candy term.